siahmct19/AltonMillArts/pages/about.md

 {% include feature/nav-menu.html sections="Description;Acknowledgments;Links;References" %}

 ## Description
-A Work of Love: a podacst episode discussing the ongoing preservation efforts at the Alton Mill Arts Centre.
-Joined by general manager Martin Kouprie, Siah McTavish and Ashley Chintan discuss the continuity and change at the heritage site as it engages with contemporary values and audiences.
+In this weeks episode, we visited the Alton Mill Arts Centre to speak with general manager, artist, and cheesemaker Martin Kouprie.
+Co-hosts Siah McTavish and Ashley Chintan discuss the continuity and change at the heritage site as it engages with contemporary art endeavours, interactive events, and community audiences in a small town with emphasis on local identity.

 ## Links
 The following resources were used to build this sites media collection: